universesurfer/estil-project/README.md

 * Include wireframes that you designed during the planning process.
 * Have a Responsive Design, we recommend you start mobile-first and then build up for larger screen sizes!
 * Create your Angular components that will implement all the features of your project.
-* Be deployed online and accessible to the public, with a .co domain that ironhack will provide you.
+* Be deployed online and accessible to the public

-## Problems / Mistakes

-* any? many!
+## Things that could be improved

+* First page is responsive, the rest not yet.
+* Add a featured stylist page
+* Link user profiles socially
+* Profiles styled better
+* Password reset/email confirmations
+* Have a 'delete my account' function
+* Investigate and implement angular2-google-maps